 DESIGN PROTOCOL FOR DYNAMIC & CIRCULAR BUILDING

-The Design Protocol will integrate the main criteria for the design of transformable buildings with reusable components into building transformation models and a set of design principles and design indicators pointing out the relevant design aspects and adequate design decisions for each design phase.
+The Design Protocol integrates the main criteria for the design of transformable buildings with reusable components into building transformation models and a set of design principles and design indicators pointing out the relevant design aspects and adequate design decisions for each design phase.

 What are we trying to achieve?